Unit2795/pizza-problem/README.md

 ## Usage

-You'll need Node.js installed to run the code.
-You'll also need to run `npm install` to get the dependencies.
+- You'll need Node.js installed to run the code.

+- Run `npm install` in the repo root to install the dependencies.

-In the package.json, you can run each of the solution iterations to see their output.
+- In the `package.json`, you can run each of the solution iterations to see their output.
 For example:

 ```bash
 npm run iter1